justinethier/cyclone/_posts/2020-06-08-Released-Cyclone-Scheme-0.18.md

 excerpt: With this release we proudly present our new package manager, Cyclone-Winds!
 ---

-The main focus of this release is Arthur Maciel's Cyclone-Winds package manager, the official package manager for Cyclone Scheme!
+With this release we proudly present Cyclone-Winds, the official package manager for Cyclone Scheme.
 Cyclone-Winds contains a growing list of packages and is an easy way to distribute programs and libraries built using Cyclone.
+Please join me in thanking Arthur Maciel for writing Cyclone-Winds and making this release possible!

 The `cyclone-winds` binary is installed as part of our [bootstrap](https://github.com/justinethier/cyclone-bootstrap) installation.
 Alternatively it can be built and installed separately if you already have a copy of Cyclone installed, though version 0.18 or higher is required.